Mortality and Cancer Risks, Which Pills to Avoid & Better Alternatives

 Getting Off Sleeping Pills

-As I have explained, because of mortality, cancer, depression, infection, and behavioral risks, I cannot recommend circumstances when anybody should continue taking zolpidem, eszopiclone, zaleplon, temazepam, triazolam, flurazepam, estazolam, quazepam, barbiturates, or diphenhydramine as hypnotics.
+As I have explained, because of mortality, cancer, depression, infection, and behavioral risks, I cannot recommend circumstances when anybody should take zolpidem, eszopiclone, zaleplon, temazepam, triazolam, flurazepam, estazolam, quazepam, barbiturates, or diphenhydramine as hypnotics.

 The manufacturers generally claim that a person taking only the recommended dosage each night should safely be able to stop the pill immediately.
-Actually, patients who have been taking higher doses or a regular dosage for a long time may need to slowly taper off the medication, reducing their dosage by a small portion every week or two.
-Withdrawal from sleeping pills can cause at least a few nights of insomnia, anxiety (both day and night), tremulousness, and other symptoms.
-People will have much less difficulty withdrawing from sleeping pills if they first begin CBT treatment as described in Chapter 3, or obtain CBT from a therapist or web site.
+Many experts feel that patients who have been taking higher doses or a modest regular dosage for a long time may need to slowly taper off the medication, reducing their dosage by a small portion every week or two.
+Even with slow tapering, withdrawal from sleeping pills can cause at least a few nights of insomnia, anxiety (both day and night), tremulousness, and other symptoms.
+People will have much less difficulty withdrawing from sleeping pills if they first begin CBT-I treatment as described in Chapter 3 above, or obtain CBT-I from a therapist or web site.

-There are some drugs which could be substituted for the sleeping pills which I have recommended discontinuing because of mortality and cancer risks.
+There are some drugs which could be substituted for those sleeping pills that I have advised discontinuing because of mortality and cancer risks.
 I do not say that I recommend such substitution.
-Certainly I would not recommend substituting in ordinary circumstances, but I recognize that physicians will encounter some patients for whom at least short-term substitution seems a good idea.
-I do not think that the possible substitutes have been shown to be associated with mortality or human cancer.
+Certainly, I would not recommend substituting in ordinary circumstances, but I recognize that physicians will encounter some patients for whom at least short-term substitution seems a good idea.
+I do not think that the possible substitutes have been shown to be associated with mortality.
+The relationship to cancer for these drugs seems to me uncertain.

-Trazodone has been shown to be somewhat effective as a hypnotic in low doses (in higher doses, it is an effective antidepressant), but trazodone has a number of side effects.
+Trazodone has been shown to be somewhat effective as a hypnotic in low doses (in higher doses, it is an effective antidepressant), but trazodone has worrisome side effects.
 Trazodone has recently been very popular in the United States for off-label use as a hypnotic, which seems to indicate that patients and doctors like it.
 I have seen good results myself, but I have also seen some bad side effects such as falls and excessive daytime sedation.
-Use of trazodone as a hypnotic is not FDA-approved, and little is known about its long-term safety.
+Use of trazodone as a hypnotic is not FDA-approved, and little is known about trazodone’s long-term safety.

-Melatonin in an immediate release form sometimes has a benefit in reducing the time to fall asleep, but it is less effective or ineffective in prolonging sleep later in the night, so its benefits for total sleep time are often weak or absent.
-Melatonin may accelerate sleep onset, but it is a timing drug, not a hypnotic as such.
-Rodents have the highest melatonin blood concentrations when they are wide awake.
-There is evidence that melatonin has a variety of minor side effects such as headache and nightmares, and some effects on the reproductive endocrine system, but little or no evidence of serious side effects.
+Melatonin in an immediate release form sometimes has a benefit in slightly reducing the time to fall asleep, but it is less effective or ineffective in prolonging sleep later in the night, so its benefits for total sleep time are often weak or absent.
+Melatonin may accelerate sleep onset best when given an hour or more before bedtime.
+Melatonin is a night-timing drug, not a hypnotic as such.
+Night-active rodents have the highest melatonin blood concentrations when they are wide awake.
+There is evidence that melatonin has a variety of minor side effects such as headache and nightmares, and some little-studied effects on the reproductive endocrine system, but little or no evidence in humans of serious side effects.
 A sustained release melatonin preparation (Circadin) has been approved as a sleeping pill in Europe.
 Initial published reports suggest that Circadin has a favorable benefits/risks ratio.
 However, there seems to have been a trend to leave the less favorable studies of sustained release melatonin unpublished.
 I confess I am skeptical of drugs whose manufacturers tend not to publish the less favorable studies, although it is a common failing of pharmaceutical manufacturers.
-As of this writing, sustained release melatonin is not yet FDA approved in the U.S. Our research suggested a trend for older women who secreted more natural melatonin to have higher mortality, but this trend was not statistically significant.
+As of this writing, sustained release melatonin is not yet FDA approved in the U.S. as a hypnotic.
+Our research suggested a trend for older women who secreted more natural melatonin to have higher mortality, but this trend was not statistically significant.
 I think we need more long-term studies of melatonin safety.

-There is a specific use for melatonin for people with delayed sleep phase disorder (nightowls who have trouble falling asleep and trouble getting up in the morning).
+A specific use for melatonin is treating people with delayed sleep phase disorder (nightowls who have trouble falling asleep and trouble getting up in the morning).
 There is considerable evidence that very low doses of melatonin (50-500 micrograms) may be useful for these patients.
 The recommended dosage is much lower than the 1-5 mg.
 (1000-5000 micrograms) usually sold over the counter.
 As I have mentioned, I agree with the European Committee for Medicinal Products for Human Use (CHMP), which thought that melatonin would have a better benefits/risks ratio than ramelteon.

 Endnotes for Chapter 6